IBM-Bluemix-Docs/ComposeForJanusGraph/connecting-bluemix-app.md

 3. Connect to {{site.data.keyword.cloud_notm}} in the command-line tool and follow the prompts to log in.

 4. Open your application's `manifest.yml` file.

-  - Change the `host` value to something unique.
-The host that you choose determines the subdomain of your application's URL:  `<host>.mybluemix.net`.
+  - Change the `route` value to something unique.
+The route that you choose determines the subdomain of your application's URL: `<route>.{region}.cf.appdomain.cloud`.
+Be sure the `{region}` matches where your application is deployed.
   - Change the `name` value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.

 5. Update the `services` value in `manifest.yml` to match the name of your service. `manifest.yml` will now look similar to